ministryofjustice/modernisation-platform-configuration-management/ansible/roles/oasys-sqs-receiver/README.md

 # Updating to a New Release

-Upload the new release zip to S3 and update:
+Upload the new release zip to S3 and update in the group_vars environment file e.g. environment_name_oasys_development.yml:

 ```yaml
 oasys_sqs_release_version: "7.9.1.1"